J0s3p4/DokkanDex/README.md

 # DokkanDex
- An assistant for the mobile game Dragon Ball Dokkan Battle, uses a DokkanAPI created by MNprojects.
+ A collection tracker for the mobile game Dragon Ball Dokkan Battle, uses  DokkanAPI created by MNprojects.
 Work in progress.